sonic-net/SONiC/doc/ip-interface/loopback-action/ip-interface-loopback-action-design.md

 ## 3.2 System tests
 Add the following test in sonic-mgmt.
 1. Create IP interface Ethernet.
-2. Loopback action not configured, send traffic, verify lopbacked packets are forwarded (SAI default).
+2. Loopback action not configured, send traffic, verify loopbacked packets are forwarded (SAI default).
-3. Set loopback action to drop, send traffic, verify lopbacked packets are dropped and TX_ERR in rif counter increased.
+3. Set loopback action to drop, send traffic, verify loopbacked packets are dropped and TX_ERR in rif counter increased.
-4. Save config and reboot, send traffic, verify lopbacked packets are dropped and TX_ERR in rif counter increased.
+4. Save config and reboot, send traffic, verify loopbacked packets are dropped and TX_ERR in rif counter increased.
-5. Set loopback action to forward, send traffic, verify lopbacked packets are forwarded.
+5. Set loopback action to forward, send traffic, verify loopbacked packets are forwarded.
-6. Save config and reboot, send traffic, verify lopbacked packets are forwarded.
+6. Save config and reboot, send traffic, verify loopbacked packets are forwarded.
 7. Create port-channel IP interface and repeat steps 2 to 6.
 8. Create interface VLAN and repeat steps 2 to 6.
 9. Create subinterface and repeat steps 2 to 6.